MycroftAI/mimic3/mimic3-http/README.md

     * Returns a JSON list of available voices

 An [OpenAPI](https://www.openapis.org/) test page is also available at `http://localhost:59125/openapi`

+### CUDA Acceleration

+If you have a GPU with support for CUDA, you can accelerate synthesis with the `--cuda` flag.
+This requires you to install the [onnxruntime-gpu](https://pypi.org/project/onnxruntime-gpu/) Python package.

+Using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is highly recommended.
+See the `Dockerfile.gpu` file in the parent repository for an example of how to build a compatible container.

 ## Running the Client